genos92/recipes/hummus-recipe.md

 - 40mL water
 - 40mL lemon juice (with seeds removed)
 - 2 cloves garlic
-- 1 tsp cumin
+- 1 tsp cumin, or to taste
-- Sumac for garnishing
+- 1 tbsp sumac, or to taste

 ## Preparation
 1. Drain chicken peas using the colander.
 Rinse off canned water